Can I Get a Michigan Medical Marijuana Card for Multiple Sclerosis (MS)?

 - Will medical marijuana interact with my MS medications?

-- Most MS disease-modifying therapies do not have major interactions with cannabinoids, but Dr. Vance will review your medication list during the consultation.
+- Most MS disease-modifying therapies (interferons, glatiramer acetate, fingolimod, ocrelizumab, and others) do not have major pharmacological interactions with cannabinoids.
+However, baclofen, tizanidine, and benzodiazepines used for spasticity can have additive sedative effects with cannabis.
+Dr. Vance will review your full medication list during the consultation.